alexandru-frujina/udacity_ND_clone_driving_behavior/writeup_report.md

 #### 1. An appropriate model architecture has been employed

+The architecture used was the one suggested by Nvidia:

+![alt text][image1]

-The architecture used was the one suggested by Nvidia but with added MaxPooling, Dropout and RELU activation layers:
+The final architecture contains MaxPooling, Dropout and RELU activation layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|